 The analysis used in this study includes dependent variables, such as women sellers' monthly turnover, as well as several independent variables in the form of demographic and economic factors, such as capital, length of education, number of workers, age, length of business, and actualization of digital technology, as demonstrated by participation in digital economy training.
 This study utilized a total of 300 respondents, comprising 150 female sellers from the Beringharjo Traditional Market in Yogyakarta and 150 from the Klewer Traditional Market in Surakarta.
 The sample was gathered using a random sampling procedure in which each member of the population had an equal chance of being chosen as part of the sample (Nurjanah, 2021).
-The number of samples was obtained based on the computation of the Slovin formula with an error of 10% and the total population of 450 women merchants in the Beringharjo Traditional Market, Yogyakarta, and 454 women sellers in the Klewer Traditional Market, Surakarta, using the equation:
+The number of samples was obtained based on the computation of 450 women merchants in the Beringharjo Traditional Market, Yogyakarta, and 454 women sellers in the Klewer Traditional Market, Surakarta, using the equation:

-$$N = \frac{n}{1+n(e)^2} \tag{1}$$
+$$N = \frac{n}{1+n \left(e\right)^2} \tag{1}$$

 Where it is a population size, is a sample size, and is a margin of error.
-Based on the research Nne of Ilczuk et al. (2023), demographic factors are factors that affect the amount of entrepreneurs' turnover, while Budiastuti & Hartati (2022) argue that the capital or economic sector of women sellers influences their turnover.
+Based on the research of Ilczuk et al. (2023), demographic factors are factors that affect the amount of entrepreneurs' turnover, while Budiastuti and Hartati (2022) argue that the capital or economic sector of women sellers influences their turnover.
 These factors were then studied using a variety of methodologies, including multiple linear regression, with the relevant factors further examined using mosaic display.